Phidica/banshee-wrapper/README.md

 A hideous and wholly terrifying Bash script which interfaces with Banshee to provide various services

 Current features:
-* Now-playing information, similar in format to that provided by the Notification Area Icon community extension
+* On-demand popup of now-playing information, similar in format to that provided by the Notification Area Icon community extension
-* Absolute and relative ranking changes to current track
+* Absolute *and relative* ranking changes to current track

 ## Requirements
 The script requires the following packages and libraries (most of which come stock):